Effects of dark dipole radiation on eccentric supermassive black hole binary inspirals: Adiabatic orbital evolution

-To assess whether dipole radiation can reduce the binary merger time below a Hubble time $t_\text{Hubble}= 1/H_0$ ($H_0$ being the Hubble parameter today) and thereby alleviate the final-parsec problem, we consider systems with total mass $M \in [10^6, 10^{11}]M_{\odot}$ and compute, for various initial eccentricities, the time $t_\text{merger}$ required to evolve from $a=1\,\mathrm{pc}$ to $a=0$.
-Fig.~\ref{fig:tmerger} compares the vacuum result ($\gamma=\alpha=0$) with that for a large dipole strength ($\gamma^2 = 0.99$) in the scalar case.
-As can be seen, although a large dipole strength can expand the parameter space leading to coalesce within $t_\text{Hubble}$ relative to the vacuum case, it is still insufficient to resolve the final-parsec problem for SMBHBs with sufficiently small total mass $M$, except for binaries with near-maximal eccentricity—an unlikely configuration to be maintained at $a\sim 1\,\mathrm{pc}$ without additional mechanisms.
+To assess whether dipole radiation can reduce the binary merger time below a Hubble time $t_\text{Hubble} = 1/H_0$ ($H_0$ being the Hubble parameter today) and thereby alleviate the final-parsec problem, we consider systems with total mass $M \in [10^6, 10^{11}]M_{\odot}$ and compute, for various initial eccentricities, the time $t_\text{merger}$ required to evolve from $a=1\,\mathrm{pc}$ to $a=0$.
+Fig.~\ref{fig:tmerger} compares the result in the uncharged case ($\gamma=\alpha=0$) with that for a large dipole strength ($\gamma^2 = 0.99$) in the scalar case.
+As can be seen, although a large dipole strength can expand the parameter space leading to coalesce within $t_\text{Hubble}$ relative to the uncharged case, it is still insufficient to resolve the final-parsec problem for SMBHBs with sufficiently small total mass $M$, except for binaries with near-maximal eccentricity—an unlikely configuration to be maintained at $a\sim 1\,\mathrm{pc}$ without additional mechanisms.
 The results for $m_\phi=10^{-27}\,\mathrm{eV}$ are nearly indistinguishable from those in the massless case, whereas for $m_\phi=10^{-24}\,\mathrm{eV}$, even with $\gamma^2=0.99$, the expansion of the parameter space remains quite limited, as shown in Fig.~\ref{fig:tmerger_2d}.

-At frequencies as low as a few nanohertz, however, the SGWB is expected to be dominated by binaries with total masses $M \gtrsim 10^8M_\odot$, while those with $M<10^{9}\,M_{\odot}$ contribute less than $10\%$ to the spectrum according to the estimation of \cite{Ellis_2023, gardiner2024backgroundgravitationalwaveanisotropy, PhysRevD.110.063020,Kelley:2017lek}.
+At frequencies as low as a few nanohertz, however, the SGWB is expected to be dominated by binaries with total masses $10^{8}M_\odot\lesssim M \lesssim 10^{10}M_\odot$~\cite{Ellis_2023, gardiner2024backgroundgravitationalwaveanisotropy, PhysRevD.110.063020,Kelley:2017lek}.
 So long as the charged binaries in this mass range merge within $t_\text{Hubble}$, the nHz-band characteristic strain spectrum can be used to fit our model.
 For SMBHBs whose merger times exceeding $t_\text{Hubble}$, we account for their contribution to the GW background only up to a maximum evolution time of $t_\text{Hubble}$.
 We find that the resulting reduction in characteristic strain has a minimal effect on the overall spectral shape and amplitude.